We don’t have to say it, but you already know that this year has proven to be very wet for Dallas and surrounding areas in the Metroplex.

 Simple repairs may take a few hours, while more extensive repairs that involve re-routing or replacing pipes could take several days.
 While many plumbers may use the presence of a slab leak to amp up their rates, our plumbers always go with the accurate repair timeline and ensure we complete your repairs in a timely manner and save you money where possible.

-We can’t sugarcoat it; slab leaks are expensive.
+We can’t sugarcoat it; slab leaks are an expensive business.
 Repairing a slab leak in 2023 can cost between $1,200 and $3,500.
-Essentially, the longer you wait for slab leak detection, the more expensive the solution will be and the more physical damage you face on your property.
+Essentially, the longer you wait for repairs, the more expensive the solution will be and the more physical damage you face on your property.

-If you suspect your foundation slab may have a water leak under it, don’t wait until you’re sloshing through water in your home for slab leak detection service.
-Let the plumbers at Plumbing Dynamics come out fo your property, assess the damage and get right to work on repairs.
+If you suspect your foundation slab may have a water leak under it, don’t wait until you’re sloshing through water in your home.
+Let the plumbers at Plumbing Dynamics come out of your property, assess the damage with slab leak detection in Carrollton, TX, and get right to work on repairs.